The third versatile destroyer in the French Navy is the FREMM Languedoc. Her construction started in 2011, and in 2015, she made her debut to sea.

 The ship can use 3 propulsion modes:

-- Electrical propulsion : 2 electrical engines positioned on the propeller shaft.
-Flexible and economical (for money and space), it allows the ship to move forward and backward, up to 17 knots.
+- Electrical propulsion: 2 electrical engines positioned on the propeller shaft.
+Flexible and economical (for money and space), it allows the ship to move forward and backwards, up to 17 knots.
 Silent, it is well adapted for anti-submarine warfare.
 The engines are supplied by 4 diesel-fueled generating sets.

 - Mechanical propulsion: gas turbine (like used for aircraft) to reach high speed (up to 30 knots with nice sea conditions), only forward.
 At full speed, it consumes 7.5 m3 of gasoil in an hour!